Mechanisms and purpose of top-down neural activity generation across conscious states

 - Sensorimotor integration

-I propose that such top-down activations, unconstrained by the sensory environment but structured by a lifetime of synaptically encoded experience stored in cortical connectivity patterns, could promote the formation of meaningful associations and insights that are inaccessible and cognitively disruptive if produced in waking states.
+Such top-down circuits are well placed to autonomously generate activity during sleep which is meaningfully structured in the absence of sensory input.
+I propose that such top-down activations, unconstrained by the sensory environment but structured by a lifetime of synaptically encoded experience stored in cortical connectivity patterns, could promote the formation of meaningful associations and insights inaccessible and cognitively disruptive if produced in waking states.

-Research Methodology
+Proposed Methodology

-- Origin and regulation (Aim 1)
+- The origin and regulation (Aim 1)

 - Content and structure (Aim 2)